 Ponytail Palm Propagation

 The ponytail palm makes a perfect houseplant, being tolerant of many light levels and conditions.
-It can also grow outdoors in United States Department of Agriculture zones 9 to 12.
-These fun little plants are usually only 2 to 4 feet tall in containers but outdoor, in-ground plants can achieve 10 to 15 feet in height.
+It can also grow outdoors in USDA zones 9 to 12.
+These fun little plants are usually only 2 to 4 feet (61 cm. to 1 m.) tall in containers, but outdoor, in-ground plants can achieve 10 to 15 feet (3-5 m.) in height.
 It is usually the outdoor specimens that produce the flowers and seeds.
 Wait until the flower petals are spent and the seed capsules are beginning to dry before harvesting ponytail palm seeds.

 For ponytail palm seed propagation, you will need fresh, viable seed from the pollinated flowers.
 The plants are dioecious, which means only female plants produce seed.
 Gather the capsules or fruits when they are no longer green and are tan to brown.
 Open capsules into a clean container or onto paper to capture the seeds.
 Bloom time is summer, so the best time for harvesting ponytail palm seeds is early fall.